Why You're Not Feeling Loved & What To Do About It

 Finally, after a ton of soul-searching and internal work, I realized the real truth, and I started to focus on loving myself.
 What happened next?

 As the love within me grew, so did the love I felt from others.

 All this time I had been trying to get love on the outside, and it never worked.
 But once I started to cherish myself, the experience of being cherished by others came so naturally.
 I no longer had to chase after others for love; I just had to do the necessary work to feel love within myself, and the rest took care of itself.

 As I began to feel full, beautiful, and magnificent internally, I experienced others feeling these things for me in a greater way than ever before.
 As I accepted my feelings and was kind to myself when I struggled, I encountered others who did the same for me.

-Our internal experience is mirrored back to us in our relationships, therefore the best thing you can always do is find love within.
+Our internal experience is mirrored back to us in our relationships; therefore, the best thing you can always do is find love within.
 When in doubt, love yourself.

+When it comes to feeling more loved, the change starts within you.
 Treat yourself the way you want to be treated by others, and the rest will fall right into place.